xmuyulab/DreamDIA/README.md

 #### 3. output

-DreamDIA-XMBD outputs peptide and protein identification and quantification results.
+DreamDIA<sup>XMBD</sup> outputs peptide and protein identification and quantification results.
 An empty directory is suggested for the `--out` argument to save all of the output files.

 #### 4*.
 Advanced: train your own deep representation models